UNINETTSigma2/documentation/storage/clusters.md

 * To see disk usage and quota information for your project, run `dusage -p <project_name>`.
 * See [Backup](backup.md).

+### Pros of Running Jobs in Project Area

+* Since job files are not removed automatically directly when a job finishes, it is easier to debug failing jobs.
+* There is no need to use special commands to copy files back in case the job script or node crashes before the job has finished.
+* There is no need to move result files to save them permanently or give the rest of the project access to them.

+### Cons of Running Jobs in Project Area

+* There is a risk of interference from other jobs unless one makes sure to run each job in a separate sub directory inside the project area.
+* Because job files are not removed when the job finishes, one has to remember to clean up temporary files afterwards, otherwise they can fill up the quota.
+* There is a risk of using all of the disk quota if one runs many jobs and/or jobs needing a lot of storage at the same time.

 ## Shared Project Area

 In special cases there might be a need for sharing data between projects for